alexlyzhov/latent-subspaces/README.md

 # latent-subspaces
 Implementation of ["Learning latent subspaces in variational autoencoders"](http://papers.nips.cc/paper/7880-learning-latent-subspaces-in-variational-autoencoders.pdf) (NIPS'18).
 [Project report is here](report.pdf).

-CSVAE is an autoencoder model based on plain VAE and is an implementation of the idea of mutual information minimization between
+CSVAE is an autoencoder model based on plain VAE and is an implementation of the idea of mutual information minimization between a feature and a part of latent space to constraint the structure of latent mapping for richer representations.

-We implement Conditional VAE (CSVAE) architecture, architectures of corresponding competing approaches (CondVAE, CondVAE-Info, VAE), and
+We implement Conditional subspace VAE (CSVAE) architecture, architectures of corresponding competing approaches (CondVAE, CondVAE-Info, VAE), and

-`csvae_toy/` contains scripts with CSVAE model definition and training procedure on toy data.
+`csvae_toy/` contains scripts with CSVAE model definition and training procedure on toy data along with visualizations for easier interpretation and quantitative results.

 `condvae_celeba/` contains scripts for training VAE and Conditional VAE on CelebA dataset, the folder `model/` with architectures of VAE and Conditional VAE, and the folder `weights/` with the best weights, training details and dataframe with training log.